arteknix/microControllers-and-Sensors/README.md

 # microControllers-and-Sensors
-The µ World of boards and sensors
+The µ World of Boards and Sensors

-So many boards amd sensors I've been playing with, home-made and commercial ones.
+So many boards and sensors I've been playing with, home-made and commercial ones.

 Hours gone on fixing stuff.